BIGBENBRAWLER/Norrel_BlueStampPortfolio/index.md

     <figcaption>MPU6050 Accelerometer</figcaption>
 </figure>
 </center>
-Through the serial monitor, it gives me X, Y, and Z values of degrees.
+&nbsp;&nbsp;&nbsp;&nbsp;Through the serial monitor, it gives me X, Y, and Z values of degrees.
 This data is sent to the Arduino NANO board which compares the data to preset limitations to decide what signals to send.
 The signals are then transmitted through Bluetooth to the module on the car.

 ```c++
 #include <SoftwareSerial.h>